Joaquin-Niembro/Joaquin-Niembro/README.md

 ### Hi there 👋, my name is Joaquin
-#### I am a Javacsript lover! currently focused on React js and Node js.
+#### I am a Javacsript lover💛! currently focused on React js and Node js.
-I am 22 years old and i have been into coding since i was 14!
-I really enjoy learning new things and curiosity is my driven passion, oooh and i also do olympic weigthlifiting!
+I am 22 years old and i have been into coding since i was 14!🚀 I really enjoy learning new things and curiosity is my driven passion, oooh and i also do olympic weigthlifiting!🏋️‍♂️

 Skills: NODE JS/ REACT / JS / TDD / REDUX / ELIXIR